-The Clean Code, a term that can be freely translated as Clean Code, is a code development method created to simplify both its elaboration and interpretation by the developer.
+The Clean Code, can be freely defined as, a code development method created to simplify both its elaboration and interpretation by the developer.

 Through this methodology, all software development or an application tends to become simpler and more intuitive, less error-prone.
 Features that make its use highly recommended.

 Taking these facts into consideration, we chose to develop this content on the Clean Code.
 Continue reading, find out how Clean Code works and understand its importance!

 In a competitive environment where developers need to perform their functions in an agile manner to maintain a steady stream of deliveries to their bosses and customers, functionality often gets prioritized than the code’s efficiency.
 This ends up causing poorly designed projects to be done.

 Thinking about the problems that this attitude can entail, Clean Code establishes a series of good practices so that, from its initial stages, the code is developed cleanly and efficiently.

 What’s the importance to you?

 The big question is that no matter how much an application works if your code is too complex or confusing, the task of identifying and fixing security flaws tends to become much more difficult.

 Another point to consider is that over time, regardless of the programming language used, the code needs to be updated so that the application remains useful.
 In this case, a poorly crafted coding can take a long time for the team or even force professionals to develop another one from scratch.